 How to Prepare the Basil for Freezing

 After you have picked all the basil from your garden, take it off the stem, wash and dry it.
-I like to use my salad spinner to make sure all the water is removed and you have completely dry basil leaves.
+Using a salad spinner helps make sure all the water is removed and you have completely dry basil leaves.

 Using either a food processor or a sharp knife, cut the basil leaves into small pieces and place in an ice cube tray.

 Pour about 1 tablespoon of olive oil into each individual ice cube holder.
 Freeze the tray until each cube is frozen solid.
 This could take a few days.

 How to Remove Frozen Basil Ice Cubes

 Remove the frozen basil ice cubes from the ice cube tray and store in a freezer safe plastic container or bag for up to 6 months.
 Don’t forget to label the container so you know exactly what’s inside!

 Once the basil leaves have been washed and dried, lay them flat on a baking tray lined with parchment paper.

 Place the baking tray in the freezer and “flash freeze” the basil leaves for about 15 minutes.
 Place the frozen leaves in a freezer-safe bag and use as needed.

 You could also blanch the basil leaves first by adding them to boiling water for about 15 seconds, then put them directly into a bowl filled with ice cubes and water.